jimbojsb/joshbutts.com/content/posts/docker-traefik-development.md

 +++
-date = "2020-02-22"
+date = 2020-02-22T00:00:00Z
+slug = "traefik-docker-local-dev"
+tags = ["docker", "traefik"]
-title = "Using Traefik 2 and Docker for local development with multiple projects" slug = "traefik-docker-local-dev" tags = ['docker', 'traefik']
+title = "Using Traefik 2 and Docker for local development with multiple projects"

 +++
 ### TL;DR

 Fine, just skip directly to the Github repo that has a complete example of how to do this:
 [https://github.com/jimbojsb/docker-traefik-local-dev](http://github.com/jimbojsb/docker-traefik-local-dev)

 ### Background

 ### What is Traefik

+Traefik is a reverse proxy.

 ### This seems more complicated than doing nothing...